LARGE Fabio's Chest (next pre order 4/2018)

 These are available pre order only : limited run of 50 at a time : made in Seattle by bike bag juggernauts, SWIFT INDUSTRIES

-reinforced body is rackless, unless yer bike is too small and it hits yer tyre. then you need a bag support of some sort.
+reinforced body is rackless, unless yer bike is too small and it hits yer tyre; then you need a bag support of some sort. you'd be surprised though. chances are if you have your bars high enough for comfort, this space age design will work reckless.
 My bikes are big, so I have no problem with the front or rear.
-Some times I like to use a bag support in the rear so that it sits at a more aesthetically pleasing angle, IMO.
+Some times I like to use a bag support in the rear so that it sits at a more aesthetically pleasing angle. small racks like the nitto M1 are a great choice for this.
 Another consideration is that if yer running fenders, that'll be enough to keep the bag from rubbing if you think it'll be close.

 Large width with pockets expanded 18"